Search blog

 I. In Order To definition

-In order to meaning in English is to express the purpose of something.
-Therefore, In Order To in English functions as a conjunction to express the purpose of an action.
-After In Order To, the infinitive form of the verb follows.
+In order to meaning in English is to convey the purpose of an action.
+It functions as a conjunction in a sentence, typically followed by the infinitive form of a verb.
 Here are some In Order To example sentences:

 -